 Ellen Gay, William O. Gay, and Elizabeth Blood continued to live at 187 Beacon.
 During the 1901-1902 winter season, Elizabeth Blood moved temporarily to 170 Beacon to live with Eben Howard Gay, who had moved there after his wife’s death in November of 1899.
 By the 1902-1903 season, Elizabeth Blood had moved back to 187 Beacon and Ellen Gay had moved to live with Eben Howard Gay.

 William Gay married in April of 1905 to Annie Margaretta Dumaresq.
 They continued to live at 187 Beacon after their marriage.
 Elizabeth Blood lived with them until her death in December of 1907.

-In 1909, Eben Howard Gay sold 170 Beacon.
-Ellen Gay moved back to 187 Beacon to live temporarily with William and Annie Gay, but by 1911 had moved to an apartment at 186 Commonwealth to live once again with Eben Howard Gay.
+In October of 1908, Eben Howard Gay’s note brokerage failed.
+He and his mother continued to live at 170 Beacon during the 1908-1909 winter season, but moved thereafter, he to 5 Mt.
+Vernon Place and she back to 187 Beacon to live with William and Annie Gay.
+By 1911, she had moved to an apartment at 186 Commonwealth to live once again with Eben Howard Gay.

 The house was not listed in the 1917 Blue Book.

 On March 16, 1917, 187 Beacon was purchased from the Andrews family by Dr. Charles Galloupe Mixter, a physician and surgeon, and his wife, Helen Worthington (McIntosh) Mixter.
 They previously had lived at 247 Beacon.
 He maintained his medical practice at 180 Marlborough with his father, Samuel Jason Mixter, and his brother, William Jason Mixter.